reinator/tutorial_metabarcoding/_pages/handsOn_merqury1.md

   - show the statistics for the total Hicanu assembly
   - show the busco short summary for the total Hicanu assembly
-  - show the spectra plot for the total Hicanu assembly (one of the files st, ln or fn)
+  - show the spectra plot for the total Hicanu assembly (one of the files st, ln or fl)
   - show the completeness for the total assembly
   - show the QV for the total assembly.